Subaru Ascent Insurance Rates

 Rates are averaged for all Subaru Ascent models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save as much as $200 per year just by quoting online well ahead of the renewal date
+- You may be able to save around $200 per year simply by quoting online well ahead of the renewal date

-- Drivers age 16 to 20 pay the highest rates, as much as $572 per month if full coverage is included
+- Drivers under the age of 20 have the highest car insurance prices, possibly costing $572 per month if the policy includes full coverage

 Rate Tables and Charts